Fire, or to be more precise smoke, is a killer. No-one who has experienced such an event in the home will need reminding of the horrors.

 Our flats are designed to contain fire and smoke within “compartments” and the escape routes are “separated” by fire resistant construction, typically: fire doors, fire resistant construction and fire-stopping to prevent the passage of fire and smoke from spreading.

-Click here to download West Yorkshire Fire services poster on what to do if you are worried living within a high-rise building
+Click here to download West Yorkshire Fire services poster on what to do if you are worried about living in a high-rise building

-Despite all of this, there are some sensible precautions that we can all take, including:
+Despite all of this, there are some sensible precautions that we can all take.
+These include:

-- Don’t smoke in bed or in the chair whilst tired
+- Don’t smoke in bed or on a armchair whilst tired.

 - When leaving a property don’t return for personal possessions.